 How to Prevent Razor Burn

-Well, on Razor Burn, I am here to give you some good news.
+On Razor Burn, I am here to give you some good news.
 There are many ways to Prevent Razor Burn, most of which are quite effective.

 What is Razor Burn and What Causes It